 - Bank Account in your name with MICR and IFSC details

-- KYC (Know Your Customer) compliance, or you should have an ID Proof, address proof and a recent passport size photograph to become compliant
+- KYC (Know Your Customer) compliance, or you should have an ID proof, address proof and a recent passport size photograph to become compliant

 The next step is to decide whether you want to invest in mutual funds directly or through intermediaries.
 If you choose intermediaries like financial advisory companies, banks, distributors etc. it means you are investing via regular route a.k.a.
 REGULAR PLAN.
 These intermediaries will guide you through the entire process of investment right from KYC requirement to final payment.
-They will help you in selecting the suitable scheme for you based on your goals and risk appetite.
+They will help you in selecting a suitable scheme for you based on your goals and risk appetite.
 In addition to this, they will also do the leg-work like filling & submitting forms on your behalf.
-In return for this comfort they will charge you a commission which will reduce the absolute returns on your investment.
+In return for this comfort, they will charge you a commission which will reduce the absolute returns on your investment.

 A scheme is a mutual fund offering from a fund house.
 For example, HDFC is a fund house and they have schemes like HDFC Infrastructure Fund, HDFC Top 200 etc. Every mutual fund scheme invests in a particular sector.
 From our example above, HDFC Infrastructure Fund invests in infrastructure companies like L&T, Siemens etc. HDFC Top 200 invests in the biggest companies on the share market.